 Williams seems always to present us with the ambiguity of perception or understanding.
 Start with the title.

-Flowers by the sea.
+.
 Most immediately we position flowers in a landscape, flowers that grow beside a sea.
 But, as an author is in this text (!), we might also imagine the flowers are composed by the sea, “Flowers,” by The Sea.
 This is a composition after all, a poem by a poet.
 It is a scene chosen and though we might say “it has existence”—that is, all of it can be visually accounted for—it can have existed or does exist as a thing to see in nature—it is, though, a poem.
 Words ordered, begun and ended, with intention, and so NOT chicory or pasture or sea or ocean as things but as words.

 In my seeing: where pasture and sea meet there are times of high and low tide.
 At distance our seeing changes the scene (seen).
 Or here the sea changes the seeing (scene).